Pest Control

 It’s key to know about bed bugs to get rid of them well.
 Bed bugs are small, flat, and oval.
 They feed on human blood, causing discomfort and allergies.

-What Are Bed Bugs and Why They Problematic
+What Are Bed Bugs and Why They Are Problematic

 Bed bugs are drawn to human warmth and carbon dioxide.
 They target places where people sleep.
 Their bites can cause skin irritation and allergies, making them a big worry for homeowners.